 Supplements for prevention?

 It's a disappointing scorecard.
-Most men stand to benefit from vitamin D, many from fiber, some from fish oil, and a few from calcium.
+Most people stand to benefit from vitamin D, many from fiber, and some from fish oil.
 And sorry to say, popular supplements used to treat medical problems fare no better.

-We are proposing a conservative, evidence-based approach to evaluating supplements.
-It's sound advice, but it's often hard to balance sober scientific judgments against simple, forceful claims for health in a pill.
-In the final analysis, the decision is yours, so we'd like to offer a few additional cautions:
+It's often hard to balance sober scientific judgments against simple, forceful claims for health in a pill.
+If you are considering taking a supplement, here are a few cautions:

-Beware of adulterated products.
+- Beware of adulterated products.
 The FDA has withdrawn over 140 products that were laced with undisclosed pharmaceutical ingredients.
-Perhaps the most shameful example was PC-SPES, a supplement that was heavily promoted to treat prostate cancer.
-The stuff actually did lower prostate-specific antigen (PSA) levels — not because of its eight mysterious Chinese herbs but because it also contained a potent estrogen (diethylstilbestrol) along with an anticoagulant (warfarin) and a nonsteroidal anti-inflammatory drug (indomethacin).
-PC-SPES is long gone, but other advertised supplements are still at large.
 Products touted for sexual performance, weight loss, and athletic performance are the most likely to be contaminated with medications.

 Supplements, not substitutes